Slurm user guide

 - You can find your current projects (and other projects that you have run jobs in) with the program projinfo.

 - What partition to choose (Format: -p [partition])

 - Partitions are a way to tell what type of job you are submitting, e.g. if it needs to reserve a whole node, or part of a node.

 - If you need anywhere from one core to a full node's set of cores, specify "-p core".
 This is especially important if you might adjust core usage of the job to be something less than a full node.
 Whenever -p node is specified, an entire node is used, no matter how many cores are specifically requested with -n [no_of_cores].
 For example, some bioinformatics tools show minimal increase in performance when more than 8-10 cores/job; in this case, specify "-p core -n 8" to ensure that only 8 cores (less than a single node) are allocated for such a job.

 (More about this later).

 - If you specified the "node" partition above and want to run on less than the number of cores per node (for example, running something in only one process per node) you have to give the number of nodes (Format: -N [no of nodes]) in addition to the number of cores.
-Please note that you still pay for all cores on all nodes.
+Please note that your account is still charged for using core hours on all nodes.